 View CLP All: Intermediaries and Grantees (Phase 2) in a larger map

 The Hewlett, Irvine and Packard foundations are proud of the work of Community Leadership Project grantees, and value supporting leadership development, networking and other innovative strategies to improve community conditions in high-need areas of the state.
 The foundations will continue to meet and discuss ways that they can live these values and goals in their individual work, as well as potentially partner with one another in the future.

 The Hewlett Foundation will also continue its longstanding efforts to support disadvantaged communities through its programmatic work.
 For example, the Hewlett Foundation's Education program supports reform in some of the region's most troubled schools to improve the quality of education, and its Population program makes grants in the San Francisco Bay Area and California's Central Valley to reduce teen pregnancy—particularly in disadvantaged communities.

-In addition to the Irvine Foundation’s ongoing grantmaking in these regions through its core program areas, Irvine has also launched the Irvine New Leadership Network in Fresno to bring together diverse leaders across issues, sectors and generations, to learn, build relationships and collaborate in ways that improve their region.
-The Irvine Foundation is exploring replication of this model in other inland communities.
+In addition to the Irvine Foundation’s other grantmaking in these regions, Irvine also funded the Irvine New Leadership Network in Fresno to bring together diverse leaders across issues, sectors and generations, to learn, build relationships and collaborate in ways that improve their region.
+That effort has concluded, and the Irvine Foundation is now exploring other ways to support grantees and communities in under-served regions.